New Delhi, Dec 27, 2020-

 Despite appeals by Punjab Chief Minister Amarinder Singh, more than 1,338 telecom towers have been disrupted in Punjab affecting telecom services.

-On December 25, Punjab Chief Minister’s Office had issued an appeal to farmers not to disrupt telecom services in the state.
+On December 25, the Chief Minister’s Office had issued an appeal to farmers not to disrupt telecom services in the state.

-A total of 700 towers were already down by 4 p.m. on Friday when CM sent out his appeal and CMO issued the WhatsApp.
-Then an appeal was issued from @CMOPunjab issued 4.54 p.m.
+As many as 700 towers were already down by 4 p.m. on Friday when CM sent out his appeal and CMO issued a WhatsApp message.
+Then an appeal was issued from @CMOPunjab Twitter handle at 4.54 pm.